widmogrod/gonumutil/README.md

 ```

 ## NewConstantTicker
-Equivalent function as above but with more degree of freedom, that enable label customization.
+Equivalent function to `NewConstantNumTicker` but with more degree of freedom, that enables label customization.
 ```go
 p, err := plot.New()
 if err != nil {